AMReX-Fluids/AMReX-Hydro/Docs/source/Schemes.rst

 Domain boundary conditions affect the computation of these pre- and post-MAC states in the same way for all advection methods, and this is described in the :ref:`bcs` section.
+Note that while these routines ensure that the resulting computed states obey the boundary conditions, they also still require input with filled grow cells.
 All schemes also use the same routines to construct fluxes and then the convective term.

 Next, we provide notation, and